Pre-auction strategic communication: Extensions and robustness

-Note that the statement cannot hold for thresholds $\tau<p_F$ because a positive measure of types above the threshold will receive 0 interim utility from the mechanism, so they cannot agree on a single pooled message in the presence of lying costs.
-The form of the equilibria of the perturbed game matches the equilibria \cite{kartik_lying_09} focuses on, and is summarized as follows.
-Types below $\tau$ disclose their type, and types $v\geq \tau$ pool at $\tau.$ If a bidder sends an off-path message, the seller forms a point-mass belief on $\overline v$ about his type.
+Condition (\ref{eq:lying_unrestricted_condition}) ensures that the seller prefers her outside option whenever one bidder's type is known to be some $v<\tau$ while the other bidder's type is weakly above $\tau$.

-Since $c\geq \tau$, the seller's behavior if bidders report according to $\sigma_\epsilon$ in this perturbation is the same as the seller's behavior under $\sigma$ in the baseline model for all pairs of bidder valuations.
-Thus it suffices to verify bidder incentives.
-For types $v<\tau$, misreporting to $\tau$ would yield 0 utility in any resulting mechanism and incur a positive lying cost, implying that types below $\tau$ now strictly prefer to report truthfully.
-For types $v>\tau,$ because the lying cost function is flat near the truth, a Taylor expansion can be used to bound lying costs below the mechanism utility for all types $v>\tau,$ when $\epsilon$ is sufficiently small.
+Note that neither statement can hold for thresholds $\tau<p_F$, because a positive measure of types above the threshold would receive zero interim utility from the mechanism and therefore cannot agree on a single pooled message in the presence of lying costs.